-The Ceramic Process Firing Tips
+The Ceramic Process

+Firing Tips

-What happens when you fire clay
+What happens when you fire clay.

-LOADING KILN WITH GREENWARE

-When placing greenware in a kiln, all pieces may touch each other.
+Loading kiln with greenware hen placing greenware in a kiln, all pieces may touch each other.
 To prevent possible distortion, place lids on the pieces they go with when firing to bisque.
 It is important to place the tallest pieces on the center of the shelf and work outward to the shortest pieces.
 This will give you the best heat circulation.
 Be sure the ware is totally dry before firing (unless you use a very long drying cycle).
 Moisture in the work can cause cracking or even an explosion.
 We suggest using either the SLOW BISQUE program for heavy loads with a Preheat time of between two to three hours or the FAST BISQUE program for lighter loads (again with a Preheat time of two to three hours).
-If you want to make up your own program, use the preset program as a guide (see Appendix F in the DynaTrol instructions, hotkilns.com/dynatrol-700, for a description of the segments in the preset programs).
+If you want to make up your own program, use the preset program as a guide (see Appendix F in the DynaTrol instructions, hotkilns.com/ dynatrol-instruct-blue.pdf, for a description of the segments in the preset programs).
 It is not a bad idea to Preheat the kiln overnight, as its only purpose is to thoroughly dry and start the expansion of the ware, so that the higher heat will not negatively affect it.

-VENTING

-If you are using the Vent-Sure automatic vent system, you can turn it on and leave it on during the entire firing.
+THE CERAMIC PROCESS Firing Tips Venting If you are using the Vent-Sure automatic vent system, you can turn it on and leave it on during the entire firing.
 If you use an automatic vent, you do not normally need to prop the lid open or remove peephole plugs.
 If manually venting (without a powered vent), fire in the beginning with all the peepholes out.
 Then put bottom peephole plugs into peepholes after the low firing is over (you will know it is over when you start to see red heat through the peepholes).
-You typically want to leave the top peephole out during the entire firing if vou do not have an automatic downdraft vent.
+You typically want to leave the top peephole out during the entire firing if you do not have an automatic downdraft vent.
 NOTE: HEAVY GREENWARE MAY TAKE LONGER TO DRY.
 Be sure to use the Preheat feature in the DynaTrol for ensuring dry work.
 NOTE: If you have a lot of moisture in your work you may want to prop open the lid for the first hour of preheat even if you have an automatic vent system.
-(CAUTION: Propping open a lid in this way can cause the lid to crack if you are not careful).
+(CAUTION: Propping open a lid in this way can cause the lid to crack if you are not careful.
+This is not covered in our warranty).

-LOADING KILN WITH GLAZE WARE